 - Company reviews: Both publish reviews from current and former employees.

-- Job seekers: Both have plenty of job seekers using the site; Indeed has more than 150 million resumes and access a growing talent pool with 5 million-plus resumes added or updated every. month. while Glassdoor has 67 million
+- Job seekers: Both have plenty of job seekers using the site; Indeed has over 150 million resumes and access to a growing talent pool with 5 million+ resumes added or updated every month while Glassdoor has 67 million.

 - Salary tools: Both provide tools for employers and employees to determine what a job should pay in terms of salary.